about shari

 What makes Shari different?

 Shari has a diverse teaching background.
-Her experience working with a variety of age groups in Special Day Classes, general education, and co-teaching classrooms gives her insight into the challenges and opportunities that students with disabilities encounter.
+Her experience working with a variety of age groups in special day classes, general education, and co-teaching classrooms gives her insight into the challenges and opportunities that students with disabilities encounter.
 Because she speaks the language of special education, she can competently communicate with service providers and other school personnel.
 She has written and executed hundreds of IEP goals, has practical experience with structured literacy reading programs, and has designed and implemented Behavioral Intervention Plans.
 The emphasis on task analysis in her educational background allows her to identify all of the foundational competencies required to achieve mastery of a skill.
 Her hands-on experience conducting special education eligibility testing and measuring IEP goal progress informs her understanding of how data provides insight into a child’s unique needs.

 As someone who regularly serves as a district representative in IEP meetings and who encounters many advocates, I can honestly say that I look forward to getting to collaborate with Shari as she enters the IEP meeting with a true understanding of the myriad of unique issues facing a given case.
 Shari’s experience teaching and working in special education is clear from the get-go—something unique to her work, and no doubt immensely useful in keeping our interactions solution-focused.
 At the root of her advocacy, Shari seeks whatever outcome is truly best for the student and helps to advocate with myself as a district representative but also with the parent to get everyone on board with a plan for the IEP.
 I would highly recommend Shari for any education-related advocacy needs.